 Suppose your headset cannot pair with your output device after resetting it.
 Try pairing with another device and see if the output device is malfunctioning.
 Additionally, try pairing your headset with another output device if possible and see if perhaps both items are malfunctioning.

-With how essential a good headset is, it makes sense that you’d opt to try and troubleshoot a malfunctioning Turtle Beach headset rather than buy a new one.
+With how essential a quality headset is, it makes sense that you’d opt to try and troubleshoot a malfunctioning Turtle Beach headset rather than buy a new one.
 Luckily, many avenues are available to fix your headset before you chuck it in the trash.

 Unfortunately, if nothing on this list worked, you’ll probably have to get a new headset.
 Turtle Beach does offer warranties.
 So if your headset is still under contract, you should be able to get a new one from them without too much hassle!